 Player 1 has been betting out with player 2 calling down.

 What to do: Continue to bet, remember that the other player can’t see the 10 and 8 that you’re holding.
 It seems as though player 2 is chasing cards, so make them pay to see, especially if player 2 is just calling.

 Hand 1 (players hand): Ace, 2, 4, 6, Jack, 3

 Hand 2: X, X, Ace, 7, 4, 3

 Player 2 is betting out with player 1 calling.

-What to do: Raise, you got a great card with the J making your hand look weaker than it is.
-He’s showing a 7 which means that unless his two cards that you can’t see are a 2, and 5 or 2 and 6, that you’re ahead and in a great situation to take down a huge pot.
+What to do: Raise.
+You got a great card with the Jack making your hand look weaker than it is.
+He’s showing a 7 which means that unless his two cards that you can’t see are a 2 and 5, or 2 and 6, then you’re ahead and in a great situation to take down a huge pot.

-Razz can be one of the most fun games out there, and also a great way to make some money if you know the game.
-If you remember the few simple rules to live by while playing Razz, and practice a bit; you could be an excellent Razz player, and there aren’t a lot of people out there who can say that.
+Razz can be one of the most fun games out there, and also a lucrative one if you really know the game.
+If you remember the few simple rules to live by while playing Razz and practice a bit you could be an excellent Razz player, and there aren’t a lot of people out there who can say that.